About Adam Pick, Patient Advocate, Author & Website Founder

-For his work as a patient advocate and a high technology consultant, Adam Pick has been featured by the American Heart Association, Heart.org, CNN, Medical News Today, Health Readings, BusinessWeek and The Wall Street Journal.
-A native and current resident of Los Angeles, Adam earned a bachelors and a graduate degree from the University of Michigan.
+For his work as a patient advocate and a high technology consultant, Adam Pick has been featured by the American Heart Association, Heart.org, BusinessWeek, The Wall Street Journal and Medical News Today.
+A native and current resident of Los Angeles, California, Adam earned a bachelors and a graduate degree from the University of Michigan in Ann Arbor, Michigan.

 On November 3, 2005, Adam learned that he had severe heart valve disease and an enlarged heart.
 To treat his valvular defect, Adam needed double heart valve replacement surgery.
 Eight weeks later, Dr. Vaughn Starnes performed aortic and pulmonary valve surgery on Adam at USC Medical Center.

-Finally, Adam has transformed this project into a charitable effort.
-To help children born with congenital heart defects, Adam donates a portion of all proceeds to Gift of Life International, a non-profit organization dedicated to providing medical treatment to kids suffering from cardiac disorders.
+To help patients in need, Adam has transformed this project into a charitable effort.
+To help children born with congenital heart defects, Adam partnered with Gift of Life International, a non-profit organization dedicated to providing medical treatment to kids suffering from cardiac disorders.

 On December 8, 2022, Adam shared that HeartValveSurgery.com sponsored the heart surgery of Johann, a 7-year-old boy from the Philippines who was born with a hole in his heart (ventricular septal defect).

 On November 24, 2021, Adam announced that HeartValveSurgery.com sponsored the cardiac surgery of Baby Alfred, a 7-month old boy from Nigeria who suffers from Tetralogy of Fallot, a complex form of heart valve disease.